Flcmte/crypto/README.md

 Application interfacing data from your private exchange accounts on Bittrex, Kraken, Binance, pushing all data to a self-hosted MongoDB database, and updating your private Google Spreadsheet for personnal investment follow-up

 ### Functionalities
+* Google Sheets as a web UI, using its full power to personalize the assets management tool
 * Arbitrage monitoring between Bittrex, Binance and Kraken
 * Pagination of trades from any market on Kraken and storage to MongoDB instance
-* Balance aggregation
+* Current balance aggregation
-* Google Sheets as a web UI, using its full power to personalize the assets management tool
+* Balance history and value in BTC at the time of trade (work in progress)

 ### Prerequisites
 Dedicated server with: